pitastrudl/wekanwiki/Team.md

 This page is in progress, more will be added later.

+Every team member chooses freely what to contribute and when.
+If pull request works, it's very likely to be merged by xet7.

 # Current

 GitHub Username | Chat Username | Location | Position | Details